Smoke Skullcap for a calming and relaxing effect to your senses.

-Interestingly enough, this herb has been used to treat anxiety, insomnia, and even hysteria.
+Skullcap has been show to treat anxiety and insomnia.
 A native North American perennial herb of the Lamiaceae (mint) family (View our Skullcap IGTV).
-Cherokee used skullcap in ceremonies to mark the transition of girls to womanhood.
+Cherokee smoke skullcap in ceremonies to mark the transition of girls to womanhood.
 The flowers look like ‘skull cap’ helmets worn by European soldiers.
 There are more than 300 known species.
 Ayurveda uses Skullcap cooling and bitter quality to treat muscle spasms and nervous headaches.

-As a smoke, it enters the bloodstream more quickly and provides calming benefits similar to a sativa.
+When you smoke skullcap, it enters the bloodstream quickly.
+It provides calming benefits similar to a Sativa.
 Helps to rejuvenate the central nervous system when used also as a tea, vape or bath.

 Skullcap helps to enhance mood and reduce anxiety.
 Its active constituents baicalin and baicalein bind to the benzodiazepine site of the GABAA receptor.